 - Show: Specifies whether to show this Fit Curve on plot.
-Active only if Baseline checkbox is not set - Baseline: Toggles the subtracting of this Fit Curve from experimental data - Sum: Specifies whether to use this Fit Curve in sum fit function
+Active only if Baseline checkbox is not set - Baseline: Toggles the subtracting of this Fit Curve from experimental data.
+You also can use Residual button to subtract Fit Sum from data - Sum: Specifies whether to use this Fit Curve in sum fit function